tschaub/suite/integrationdocs/source/howtouse/import.rst

       *The Data Importer results page*

 #.
 If you would like to see a preview of how a layer looks, click the :guilabel:`Preview` button next to that layer.
 When finished you may close the browser.
 Your data is now loaded into GeoServer.

+#.
+If you would like to view a layer's data and publishing configuration, click the layer :guilabel:`Name`.

 If you wish to import more shapefiles from other directories, you may repeat this process.